VaNomad/supasmoothies/README.md

-# Starter React Project for the Supabase Course
+# Starter React Project from the Supabase Tutorial (https://github.com/iamshaunjp/Supabase-Tutorial-for-Beginners.git) by https://github.com/iamshaunjp

 **How to run the starter project:**